 A needle.

 89.)
-What 5-letter English word can be pronounced the same even with 4 of its letters removed?
+What 5-letter English word can be pronounced the same even with four letters removed?

 Queue.

 90.)
-It is late, 3 am, you are awakened by a knock on the door.
+It is late, 3 am, and a knock on the door awakens you.
 It is your parents.
 They are hungry.
-You have a can of sardines, a box of crackers and a bag full of apples.
+You have a can of sardines, a box of crackers, and a bag full of apples.
 What do you open first?

 The door.